 We believe that:

-3. ‘Walking the talk’ of diversity and inclusiveness increases the probability of success when it is a purposeful component of the leader’s overall strategy.
+- ‘Walking the talk’ of diversity and inclusiveness increases the probability of success when it is a purposeful component of an overall organizational strategy.
 Diversity is a competitive advantage.

-4. Becoming a leader requires profound self-examination, reflection, and practice throughout a career and lifetime.
-Yet, effective leaders understand that leading is about ‘them’ – the followers and stakeholders, not the leader.
+- Becoming a leader requires profound self-examination, critical reflection, and practice throughout a career and lifetime.
+Yet, effective leaders understand that leading is about the followers and stakeholders, not the leader.
 Genuine humility is characteristic of many effective leaders.

-5. Effective leaders are passionate about the subject or focus of their leadership.
+- Effective change makers are passionate about the subject or focus of their leadership.
 That passion is often expressed in part through an extraordinary work ethic and discipline in achieving goals.

-6. Effective leaders have strongly held values and beliefs.
-Ethical standards and behaviors to match those values are among them, and are visible publicly and when they are alone.
+- Good leaders and followers have strongly held positive values and beliefs.
+Ethical standards and behaviors to match those values should be visible publicly and privately.

-9. Quality, quality, and quality are the prime foci in terms of the expectations for and performance of faculty, staff, students, and partners associated with the WVU Leadership Studies Program.
+- Quality, compassion, inclusion, respect, and humility are the are essential expectations for faculty, staff, students, and partners associated with the WVU Leadership Studies Program.